justdvnsh/impossible-list/impossible.md

 	- Build a production ready news aggregator and bias detector app .

-	- Build a story generation app .
+	- ~Build a story generation model~.

 	- Build a rap machine, which will produce beats to freestyle rap on, and would also give suggestions of rhyming words and even complete the rap .